-Githyanki Race in D&D 5e
+Githyanki Playable Race Guide for D&D 5e

 Ability Scores+2 to one ability score and +1 to another or +1 to 3 different ability scores